DeutscheAktuarvereinigung/Deriving-NHANES-data-set-CDC-for-mortality-analysis/README.md

 Scripts
 -------

-All scripts are placed in the directory NHANES_ORIGINAL.
-To build the NHANES-data set locally, RUN the script NHANES_full_run.R.
+All scripts are placed in the directory NHANES_ORIGINAL. **To build the NHANES-data set locally, run the script NHANES_full_run.R.**

 A few R-libraries are required, and these can be installed automatically or manually.
 After the data set is built (about 1 h to download all the original data from the CDC web server), the output files can be found in the "data" subdirectory as NHANES_ALL.RData and NHANES_ALL.csv.
 The other files in 'data' are temporary files which are used if a second run is performed to avoid downloading all CDC-data again.